waterlinked/docs/docs/dvl/electrical.md

 !!! note
     For DVL A50, shielded cables were introduced autumn 2024.

-    All DVLs with Seacon MCOM8M connector are delivered with unshielded cable that can be grounded.

     All DVL A125 units are delivered with shielded cable.

 <!-- TODO: Confirm whether all DVL A250 cable and connector variants use the same shield arrangement. -->

-For DVL A100, the side cable entry version has a 3 m shielded cable, and the rear O-ring interface version has a 1 m shielded cable.

 ### Connecting the shield